 New Ecologies

-I paddle quiet rivers and wander coastlines for materials, observing novel plant communities surviving in distressed lands and waters.
-In the studio, I transform fiber and sediment into paper pulp, which coats discarded electrical and communication wire.
+I wander rivers and coastlines, observing novel plant communities surviving in distressed lands and waters.
+Collected fibers and sediment turns into paper pulp, which coats discarded electrical wire.
+I make many small, abstract sculptures of plant forms and water.

 Codium fragile and Lost Kelp of Narragansett Bay